Nola Dinkins homicide investigation: Girl's mom accused of false abduction report

 What's next:

-New Castle County Police say the homicide investigation is now being handled by Maryland State Police.
+New Castle County Police say the homicide investigation is now being handled by Maryland State Police, who say they are still working to locate the 3-year-old girl.

 Further details have yet to be released, including the identity of the mother.